Back To Main Page | Email Us

 My comments:

-Strandberg's statements, "A post-Trib view would make God's promise of protection from wrath into a lie" is not true.
+Todd Strandberg's statements, "A post-Trib view would make God's promise of protection from wrath into a lie" is not true.

-God's wrath and Antichrist's wrath are entirely different things.
-The purpose of the tribulation is for Antichrist to have his time to pour out his wrath on the inhabitants of the earth who will not bow worship him and take his mark.
-(Rev. 12:12) God's wrath comes later, after the Lord Jesus Christ returns for His church.
+During the Tribulation the man of sin (that Wicked) will have his time to pour out his anger on the inhabitants of the earth who will not bow down and worship him and take his mark.
+(Rev. 12:12)

 The Lord Jesus Christ has already delivered each Christian from the wrath to come!
 This verse does not say "will deliver."
 It says delivered.
 The Bible tells us plainly what "the wrath to come" means.
 The wrath of God is directed toward those who refuse to repent and receive His mercy: the children of disobedience.
 The wrath of God is His punishment on unbelievers.
 (See Luke 3:7, Eph.
 5:6, Col. 3:6, Rev. 6:17)

-The saints of God are appointed to tribulation.
 The children of disobedience are appointed to God's wrath.

 In Greek, the word wrath (ogre--3709) means punishment God executes against the wicked.